 Given their short length, Zeiss might have been tempted to put the objectives near the front, compromising performance for veiling flare.
 In fact the objectives are very deeply recessed and have ridge-baffles in front of them to help reduce stray light – the sort of attention to detail you get when you pay for the best.

 Zeiss’ T* coatings are among the very finest and these are no exception.
-They have a pinkish hue that is now being adopted by Swarovski as well.
-Pink reflection means high transmission in blue and green to give a cool, bright colour balance.
+They have a pinkish hue that means high transmission in blue and green to give a cool, bright colour balance.
 These have the “Lotutec” hydrophobic coatings as well.
+On a heavily used example, the coatings have proven very resistant to scratching.

 Objectives are deeply recessed and micro-baffled against stray-light.